-TIME: 2 hours.
-DISTANCE: 45 km return.
+NATIONAL PARK DISTANCE: 45 km return.

-SCENIC AND CULTURAL DRIVE WITH
+SCENIC AND CULTURAL DRIVE WITH OPTIONAL HIKING IN THE

-OPTIONAL HIKING IN THE NATIONAL PARK
+NATIONAL PARK

 Take the tar road out of the Cavern and when you reach the T-junction, turn right to the Royal Natal National Park.
-The tarred road takes you through the Amazizi area.
+The tarred road takes you through the amaZizi area.
 Soon after you cross the narrow bridge over the Singati River, you will see the Thandanani Handcraft Centre on the right.
 Here one can purchase many handmade and woven goods, made by the local people.
-Also have a look inside a traditional Zulu beehive hut.

 From Thandanani continue along the tarred road until you reach KZN Wildlife checkpoint.
 An entry fee is payable here.
-The Mahai campsite and Thendele are within the National Park.
-Take your time to absorb the magnificent Amphitheatre views.
-As you continue you will reach the KZN Wildlife Visitor's Centre and Curio Shop on your left.
+To visit the Cascades drive towards the Mahai campsite.

-To drive within 7 km of the Amphitheatre wall turn left to Thendele.
+To drive within 7 km of the Amphitheatre wall turn left at the vistors centre to Thendele.
 The road ends at the start of the popular Tugela Gorge Walk; only residents are allowed to proceed further to Thendele camp itself.